Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis: The Model cS2HDM

 The model predicts a neutral stable scalar particle $\chi$ that plays the role of the DM candidate. $\chi$ interacts with the fermions and gauge bosons only via Higgs-boson exchange.
 The tree-level couplings $\chi\chi H_i$ are given by

-The coupling of $\chi$ to the doublet components is generated via the terms proportional to the portal couplings $\la_9$, $\la_{10}$ and $\la_{11}$, whose corresponding potential terms, as shown in \cref{eq:scapot}, contain both the doublet fields $\Phi_1$ or $\Phi_2$ and the gauge singlet field $\Phi_S$.
+\TB{where in the last step we used the parameter relations for $\lambda_8$, $\lambda_9$, $\lambda_{10}$ and $\lambda_{11}$ shown above and the orthogonality of the mixing matrix~$R$ to express the couplings in terms of the masses of the neutral Higgs bosons.} The coupling of $\chi$ to the doublet components is generated via the terms proportional to the portal couplings $\la_9$, $\la_{10}$ and $\la_{11}$, whose corresponding potential terms, as shown in \cref{eq:scapot}, contain both the doublet fields $\Phi_1$ or $\Phi_2$ and the gauge singlet field $\Phi_S$.
 On the other hand, the coupling of $\chi$ to the singlet components of the states $H_i$ is generated via the coupling $\la_8$ that appears in the $|\Phi_S|^4$ term in the scalar potential.
 One important consequence is that the detected Higgs boson at 125~GeV can be coupled to $\chi$ only if either at least one of the portal couplings is non-zero, or if it has a non-vanishing singlet admixture and $\la_8 > 0$.
 The $\mathbb{Z}_2$-breaking couplings $\la_6$ and $\la_7$ do not appear in the $\chi\chi H_i$ couplings at leading order and thus do not play a major role for the DM phenomenology.
 The DM particle $\chi$ is in general coupled to all four neutral Higgs bosons.
 This gives rise to an important distinction to the CP-conserving version of the model as studied in \citere{Biekotter:2021ovi}, where the DM state is only coupled to the three CP-even scalars but not to the CP-odd pseudoscalar.
 This additional coupling of $\chi$ can play an important role for the prediction of the DM relic abundance, as will be discussed in \cref{sec:relic}.

 In the alignment limit, as defined in \cref{eq:alignlim}, and additionally setting $\alpha_3 = \alpha_4 = \alpha_5 = 0$, the expression shown in \cref{eq:chichihcpl} can be written as